lohithreddy13/Excel_Projects/fnp-sales-analysis/README.md

-**FNP Sales Analysis – Excel & Power Pivot Project This project delivers a sales analysis for FNP (Ferns and Petals), an online gifting platform that serves occasions such as Diwali, Raksha Bandhan, Holi, Valentine’s Day, Birthdays, and Anniversaries.
+FNP Sales Analysis – Excel & Power Pivot Project
+This project delivers a sales analysis for FNP (Ferns and Petals), an online gifting platform that serves occasions such as Diwali, Raksha Bandhan, Holi, Valentine’s Day, Birthdays, and Anniversaries.
 Using Microsoft Excel and Power Pivot, the analysis quantifies sales performance, customer behavior, and product effectiveness and consolidates the results in an interactive dashboard.

-**Business Problem & Objectives
+Business Problem & Objectives
-FNP wants to improve its sales strategy and customer satisfaction by understanding where revenue comes from, how customers behave, and how products perform across occasions and regions.
+FNP aims to improve its sales strategy and customer satisfaction by understanding where revenue comes from, how customers behave, and how products perform across occasions and regions.
 The dataset includes orders, products, customers, and dates, and the objective is to transform this raw data into insights and clear business recommendations.

 The analysis is structured around 10 key business questions: